 Amy Green, LMFT

 I am a Licensed Marriage Family Therapist in the state of Oregon and California.
-I’ve been in private practice for 10 years and have been in the field for 15 years.
+I have been in private practice for 10 years and have been in the field for 15 years.
 I am also an educator as I’ve taught at a private University for over 10 years.
 I have a master’s degree in Counseling Psychology from the University of San Francisco and a bachelor’s degree in Psychology from Simpson University.
 I also have completed all of the coursework for my doctorate degree in Organizational Leadership Behavioral Health from Grand Canyon University and I am currently working on completing my dissertation.
 I consider myself a life-long learner and I value education and personal growth.

 My theoretical orientation is humanistic and psychodynamic… what that means is I believe who we are now is rooted in who we have been and who we can become is rooted in our truth.
 I believe we can create a life full of joy.
-I believe we have to discover ourselves, make sense and heal from our past and rewrite our story so that we can learn how to move forward.
-I believe we can do this within a genuine, caring and connected therapeutic relationship.
-I have been trained in a variety of therapeutic approaches including CBT, DBT, EFT, Trauma-Focused CBT, CPT, Attachment-Focused Dyadic Developmental, Brainspotting, Art Therapy, Play Therapy and Equine Assisted Psychotherapy.
+I believe we have to discover ourselves, make sense and heal from our past, and rewrite our story so that we can learn how to move forward.
+I believe we can do this within a genuine, caring, and connected therapeutic relationship.
+I have been trained in a variety of therapeutic approaches including CBT, DBT, EFT, Trauma-Focused CBT, CPT, Attachment-Focused Dyadic Developmental, Brainspotting, Art Therapy, Play Therapy, and Equine Assisted Psychotherapy.
 I have worked with most ages and specialty areas throughout my career including the following: